-Community-led Organising: Seeing the inner city from the South is an action research project that speaks to ideas in post-colonial urban theory about finding new ways to engage with contemporary urban challenges in the global North by ‘seeing from the South’.
-The project is focused on community-driven processes of organising, learning and change, and on the value of learning exchange across the Global North and South.
+Community-led Organising: Seeing the inner city from the South was an action research project speaking to ideas in post-colonial urban theory about finding new ways to engage with contemporary urban challenges in the global North by ‘seeing from the South’.
+The project focused on community-driven processes of organising, learning and change, and on the value of learning exchange across the Global North and South.

-The action research has been co-designed by Sophie King in partnership with Mums Mart and Lower Broughton Savers – two women-led community associations based in Manchester and Salford respectively.
-Over time a number of other womens and residents associations have become involved across Manchester, Salford and Stockport.
-The research builds on a series of international exchanges with South African and Kenyan affiliates of the international social movement Shack/Slum Dwellers International (SDI) whose members follow a bottom-up resident-led approach to neighbourhood development which starts with women-led savings groups.
+The action research was co-designed by Sophie King in partnership with Mums Mart and Lower Broughton Savers – two women-led community associations based in Manchester and Salford respectively.
+Over time a number of other womens and residents associations becane involved across Manchester, Salford and Stockport.
+The research built on a series of international exchanges with South African and Kenyan affiliates of the international social movement Shack/Slum Dwellers International (SDI) whose members follow a bottom-up resident-led approach to neighbourhood development which starts with women-led savings groups.

-Our research methodology adapts core practices of SDI savings federations into a combined programme of action and knowledge production which is helping us to explore:
+Our research methodology adapted core practices of SDI savings federations into a combined programme of action and knowledge production, helping us to explore:

 - What does it mean for community action to be genuinely resident-led and what is shaping the ability of neighbourhood activists to come together in inclusive, autonomous, and sustainable associations capable of effecting real change in the lives of low-income communities in the UK?